DEVELOPING A BIO-DIGITAL CRAFT

 Frank Melendez

 Frank is an architectural designer, educator, and researcher.
-He is a co-founder and partner at bioMATTERS, LLC based in New York City and London.
-Frank is a tenured Associate Professor at the Spitzer School of Architecture, City College of New York (CCNY), City University of New York (CUNY).
+He is co-founder and partner at bioMATTERS, LLC and a tenured Associate Professor at the Spitzer School of Architecture, City College of New York (CCNY), City University of New York (CUNY).
+Frank has previously held teaching positions at Carnegie Mellon University, Louisiana State University and Yale University.
 His practice, teaching, and research engage topics pertaining to architectural representation, biomaterials, ecology, computational design, digital fabrication, physical computing, and robotics.
 Frank is the author of Drawing from the Model (Wiley, 2019) and co-editor of Data, Matter, Design (Routledge, 2020).
 His work has been exhibited nationally and internationally at various venues including London Design Festival, Usagi Gallery New York, Calico Gallery New York, Lisbon Architecture Triennale, and Open Cell London.
 He has curated and organized symposia and exhibitions including rE-Ordering Architecture, New York, NY and DATA & MATTER, Venice, Italy.
-Frank has been awarded grants, residencies, and memberships including the New York State Council on the Arts (NYSCA)/ Van Alen Institute, Nature Art & Habitat Residency (NAHR), MacDowell, and NEW INC. His professional practice experience includes working at Frank O. Gehry & Associates.
+Frank has been awarded grants, residencies, and memberships including Haystack Mountain School of Craft, Museum of Architecture and Design + Center Rog Ljubljana, ‘Makers with a Mission’ Somerset House, the New York State Council on the Arts (NYSCA)/ Van Alen Institute, Nature Art & Habitat Residency (NAHR), MacDowell, and NEW INC. His professional practice experience includes working at Frank O. Gehry & Associates.
 He holds a Bachelor of Architecture degree from the University of Arizona and a Master of Architecture degree from Yale University.